-The Division faculty, consisting of pediatric and cardiac intensivists and a basic scientist, interact with fellows in patient care, seminars and research projects.
+The Division faculty, consisting of both pediatric and cardiac intensivists, interact with fellows in patient care, seminars, and research projects.
 Research endeavors in the Division include basic, translational, and clinical projects.

 Protected Time for Research